tarunb12/BasicCalculator2/README.md

 $ java TestRunner
 ~~~~

-Please ensure you are in the src directory when running the program and testing.
+Please ensure you are in the `./src` directory when running the program and testing.

+Any input files are relative to the `./src` directory.